mottajacopo/YoloV5-Nvidia/triton-deploy/docs/README.md

 You need to edit the run_triton.sh selecting the correct version of the docker container (in this case 22.07) and yolov5 models folders(you can load multiple yolov5 models as long as you create and populate al the folders in the expected way).
 This script will run the Triton server docker.

 ### Client
-Should install tritonclient first (better if insider a python virtualenv):
+Client inside a python virtualenv:
 ```bash
 mkvirtualenv triton_dev
 deactivate